Sanjay3008/Sanjay3008/README.md

 # Sanjay Saravanan

-- 👋 Hi, Sanjay S, Developer in Mind and Coding at Heart!!.
+- 👋 Hi, Sanjay S, Developer in Mind and Coding in Hands!!.
 - 👀 I am interested in development of android applications and web development.
 Cool, I love to code that's My Hobby.
 - 🌱 I’m currently studying Electronics and Communication Engineering at SSN College of Engineering.
 - 📫 You can reach me at ssanjaynkl1999@gmail.com and through https://www.ssanjays.ga/